Andheri shootout: Sandeep Gadoli's girlfriend convinced him to get rid of his weapon

-Lawyer says after making the gangster throw away his firearm, Divya Pahuja informed her mother, who then relayed this information to the police team
+Lawyer reveals that after making Sandeep Gadoli throw away his firearm, Divya Pahuja informed her mother, who then relayed this information to the police team

 After evading the cops for years, Gurgaon gangster Sandeep Gadoli was finally done in by a honeytrap – his 19-year-old girlfriend Divya Pahuja, who allegedly convinced him to get rid of his weapon, leaving him defenceless against the Haryana cops who shot him down.